friedkeenan/nxpy/cpython/Doc/library/dis.rst

    Calls a callable object with variable set of positional and keyword arguments.
 If the lowest bit of *flags* is set, the top of the stack contains a mapping object containing additional keyword arguments.
+   Below that is an iterable object containing positional arguments and a callable object to call.  :opcode:`BUILD_MAP_UNPACK_WITH_CALL` and :opcode:`BUILD_TUPLE_UNPACK_WITH_CALL` can be used for merging multiple mapping objects and iterables containing arguments.
    Before the callable is called, the mapping object and iterable object are each "unpacked" and their contents passed in as keyword and positional arguments respectively.